Netcracker/KubeMarine/documentation/Maintenance.md

 ```

-## Data encryption in Kubernetes
+## Data Encryption in Kubernetes

-The following article describes the Kubernetes cluster capabilities to store and manipulate an encrypted data.
+The following section describes the Kubernetes cluster capabilities to store and manipulate encrypted data.

-### Enabling encryption
+### Enabling Encryption

 ETCD as a Kubernetes cluster storage can interact with encrypted data.
 The encryption/decryption procedures are the part of `kube-apiserver` functionality.

-The `EncryptionConfiguration` file example is the following:
+An example of the `EncryptionConfiguration` file is as follows:

 ```yaml
 apiVersion: apiserver.config.k8s.io/v1